What is ‘justice reinvestment’

 Meet the people who make it happen

 We began in 2011 as a coalition of more than 20 organisations and strategic initiative of the Aboriginal Legal Service NSW/ACT.
 Our small team are guided by an Executive of Aboriginal and non-Aboriginal people and supported by a network of champions, youth ambassadors and supporters across the corporate, government and for-purpose sectors.
-To meet the people and organisations that make Just Reinvest NSW possible, please follow the links below:
+To meet the people and organisations that make Just Reinvest NSW possible, please visit our team page below: